-Horror themed Christmas movies are certainly nothing new, but writer/director Jalmari Helander gives us a Christmas movie that is a horror-fantasy-dark comedy-boy’s adventure tale, and that my friends is a rare export indeed.
+Horror-themed Christmas movies are certainly nothing new, but writer/director Jalmari Helander gives us a Christmas movie that is a horror-fantasy-dark comedy-boy’s adventure tale, and that my friends is a rare export indeed.

-It’s strange that Coca-Cola didn’t go in this direction for their marketing campaign.
+Strangely, Coca-Cola didn’t go in this direction for their marketing campaign.

 When has uncovering ancient tombs ever been a good idea?